itsareebah/Business-Data-Analysis/README.md

-# Business-Data-Analysis
+# Business Data Analysis

-A 2 year
+2 year worth data of a footwear retailer, cleaned and analysed using basic excel charts and formula.
+Making inferences and understand the needs of the business